Group Leader Responsibility

 Parks Canada has specific guidelines for groups with minors.

 Commercial and paid guides or outfitters are required by the National Park Service to obtain a Commercial Use Authorization (CUA) to operate within a National Park.

 This minimizes impacts on the trail, artifacts, vegetation, wildlife, and fellow hikers.
 Groups larger than twelve are required to camp at separate sites, and follow different itineraries.
 Please contact the park so we can advise you on dates that will limit conflicts with other groups.

 The Chilkoot Trail is an international trail managed by the National Park Service and Parks Canada.
 All campsites along the trail must be reserved in advanced by calling 1-800-661-0486 (867-667-3910 local/overseas).
-Upon arriving in Skagway, groups will need to register and pick up their permits at the Trail Center (2nd and Broadway).
+Upon arriving in Skagway, groups will need to register and pick up their permits at the Trail Center.
 There you will be advised of weather, bear safety, and trail conditions.

 Being Prepared Before You Arrive